- News & events

 According to Graduate General Regulations, students enrolled in a master's program are expected to complete all of the requirements in nine terms from the start of the program.
 Students enrolled in a doctoral program are expected to complete the requirements in 18 terms from the start of the program.
 FHS normally expects master's students to complete in a maximum of six terms and PhD students to complete in a maximum of 12 terms.

 Graduate and Postdoctoral Studies has a checklist to help you manage your progress in the degree program.
 Students enrolled in a master’s or doctoral program may apply for an extension if they need more time to complete the program requirements.
 Refer to Graduate General Regulations Section 1.12.2 for details.
-Forms are available on the GPS forms page.
+Forms are available on the GS forms page.

 Application to graduate